lekxy246/Beginner_sql_Pbi_project/README.md

 **Key Finding:**
 - The thai chicken pizza generate the highest sales.
 - Classic pizza generates the highest total sales(categories) followed closely by supreme,chicken and Veggie.
-- There is a steady decrease in revenue in the pizza list name(The green garden and The brie Carre Pizza) generately low revenue.
+- There is a steady decrease in revenue in the pizza list name(The green garden and The brie Carre Pizza) generate low revenue.
 - Based on the Average order value, it shows that the average(mean) of each order placed is worth $16.

+#### Recommendations:
+-

 ## 4. Customer Preferences/ order Pattern
 - Is there any preference for vegeterian or non-vegetarian pizzas?